25 Facts You Learned in School That Are No Longer True

 Women suspected of being witches were not burned at the stake

 First, no one was burned during the Massachusetts Bay Colony witch scare in 1692.
 In Europe, convicted witches were sometimes burned, but in England, they were hanged, and that’s the tradition the colonists followed after a group of young girls started having “fits” that the doctor blamed on supernatural afflictions.
 In all, almost 200 people were accused of being witches; 19 were convicted and hanged.
 One person was crushed to death under stones.
 Another myth about the Salem witch trials is that all the accused were women.
 Five of those executed (including the elderly farmer who was pressed to death) were men; plus, the accusations affected people from all circumstances and social positions.
+Can you correctly answer these other history questions everyone gets wrong?

 There are more than three states of matter